rajmic/Speech-Transmission-Index-STI/README.md

 4. The result <code>STI_val</code> is the estimated speech transmission index.
 You can compare this with any direct measurement at the same position.
 The demonstration script <code>demonstration_sti_ir.m</code> can be used as a guide; it may automatically load one of the provided IRs and perform the above steps, then possibly compare the indirect STI to a STIPA result at that position.
 5. If you need to measure an IR yourself, you can use <code>IR_signal_exp_sweep.m</code> to generate a sweep signal, play it in the environment, record the response, then deconvolve (the script or repository might have instructions for deconvolving the recorded sweep to get the IR).

+### Calibration (Optional)

-**Calibration (Optional)**: If absolute accuracy is required (especially in presence of noise), use the calibration tone:
+If absolute accuracy is required (especially in presence of noise), use the calibration tone:
 1. Play the <code>calibrator94dB.wav</code> file through your playback system with a standard 94 dB SPL calibrator (or use it to adjust your system output).
 2. Record it with the microphone in the measurement chain.
 3. Adjust your recording gain such that analyzing this recording yields ~94 dB SPL in the internal calculations.
 This might involve ensuring that the waveform amplitude corresponds to the calibration level expected by the STI algorithm (some STI calculations need the absolute speech and noise levels).
 4. Once calibrated, proceed with STI measurements.
 This step ensures that the “speech level” and “noise level” inputs to STI calculation are accurate in dB SPL, as required by the IEC standard.
 (If calibration is not performed, the STI computation will still work, but the results are relative – which is usually acceptable as long as the test signal playback level is within the standard’s specified range.)

-**General Notes**: All analysis functions output or plot results that align with the STI standard’s outputs.
-For example, you can expect the STI score and possibly intermediate measures like _Modulation Index (m)_ for each octave and modulation frequency, _MTF_(modulation transfer function values), and signal-to-noise ratios if noise is involved.
-The code is documented with comments to help understand the steps.
-If you wish to modify the code (e.g., to use different noise signals or to test only certain octave bands), the comments and modular structure will assist in making targeted changes.

 ## References
 <a id="1">[1]</a>